Paul Steinberg, Director

 Becca Blyn, Outreach Coordinator

-Becca Blyn is a first-year student at Harvey Mudd College.
+Becca Blyn is a second-year student at Harvey Mudd College.
 She currently plans to major in chemistry and biology and is very passionate about sustainability.
 During her free time, Becca is a recreational figure skater and an avid reader and writer.
 She can’t wait to reach out to members of bicycle organizations across the country!

 Vadim Mathys, Outreach Coordinator

-Vadim Mathys is a first-year student at Harvey Mudd College.
+Vadim Mathys is a second-year student at Harvey Mudd College.
 He plans on majoring in general engineering with an emphasis in environmental analysis and enjoys promoting sustainability on campus as Co-Sustainability Director.
 A Colorado native, he enjoys hiking, skiing, and biking, as well as baking and speaking different languages.

 Amy Wong, Bike San Gabriel Valley